NguyenHoaiNam/Generate-new-configuration-Openstack/README.md

 - Dynamic section: It can solve the change of option in dynamic section for Cinder.

 #### Don't still solve:
-- Change config with Neutron.
-Because Neutron can read all ini config-file from neutron.conf.
 - All options that were removed anymore.